Entropic uncertainty relations from equiangular tight frames and their applications: Preliminaries

 Here, the POVM elements are expressed as

 When the pre-measurement state is described by density matrix $\bro$ with $\tr(\bro)=1$, the probability of $j$-th outcome is equal to

 Developing some ideas of \cite{rastmubs}, we aim to derive entropic uncertainty relations for POVMs assigned to ETFs.
-The composed technique is somehow similar to that was used to obtain uncertainty relations for mutually unbiased bases \cite{molm09}.
-Features of the mentioned discrete structures allow one to impose certain restrictions on generated probabilities.
+The composed technique is similar to the method used for mutually unbiased bases \cite{molm09}.
+Properties of the mentioned discrete structures allow one to impose certain restrictions on generated probabilities.
 The authors of \cite{gour2014} introduced the notion of general symmetric informationally complete measurements.
 These measurements are not necessarily described by elements of rank one.
 Similarly, the set of $d+1$ mutually unbiased measurements can be built for arbitrary $d$, when rank-one projectors are not required \cite{kalev2014}.
-Entropic uncertainty relations were obtained for mutually unbiased measurements \cite{rastosid} and general SIC-POVMs \cite{rastsic}.
-However, excessive costs may be necessary to implement measurements with elements that are not of rank one.
-Such costs may be not compatible with a current tendency to use shallow quantum circuits.
-Thus, ETF-based measurements are still of interest as having rank-one elements.
-Due to the results of \cite{davies}, we can often restrict a consideration to POVMs with elements of rank one.
-For such measurements, there is a Naimark extension with only $n-d$ extra dimensions (see, e.g., the remarks given right after (\ref{matm})).
+Entropic uncertainty relations were obtained for mutually unbiased measurements \cite{rastosid,feiqip} and general SIC-POVMs \cite{rastsic}.
+However, excessive costs may be required to implement measurements with elements that are not of rank one.
+Thus, ETF-based measurements are still of interest.
+Due to the results of \cite{davies}, we can often restrict a consideration to POVMs with rank-one elements.
+For such measurements, there is a Naimark extension with only $n-d$ extra dimensions (see, e.g., the comments right after (\ref{matm})).
 In more detail, the question of building a Naimark extension is addressed in section 9-6 of \cite{peres}.